PH-KDX/flightplandb-py/readme.md

 This is a Python 3 wrapper for the Flight Plan Database API.
 Please read the terms of use for this API at [https://flightplandatabase.com/dev/api](https://flightplandatabase.com/dev/api).
 A large part of this documentation also comes from that website.

 This library consists of several classes of commands.
 They are as follows:
-  * API - Commands in this class are do not serve actual flight resources, but only information linked to the API itself.
+  * API - Commands in here pertain to the API interface itself.
   * Plan - Flight plan creation, removal, editing etc.
+    * Like (subclass of Plan) - You might like some flight plans more than others.
+This section allows you to express your deepest feelings.
-  * Nav - Everything related to navigation; so airways, waypoints, airports info and the like.
+  * Nav - Everything related to navigation, including airways, waypoints, and airport info.
-    * Airport - These commands fetch info about airports, rather than flight plans.This is a subclass of Nav.
+    * Airport (subclass of Nav) - These commands retrieve information about airports.
   * User - Data about the users of Flight Plan Database.

 Authentication occurs using the HTTPBasicAuth scheme.
 An API token is passed, referred to in here as `key`, as the username only.
 No password is used.
 It is recommended to keep the token outside of your code, using something like `python-dotenv`.